GSA/challenges-and-prizes/_challenges/1103-community-college-innovation-challenge-2020.md

 **DEADLINE EXTENDED UNTIL APRIL 24, 2020.
 AN IMPORTANT MESSAGE ABOUT THE CCIC.**

+If you are a part of a team that is still interested in participating in the CCIC and the closures on your campus and/or in your community will prevent you from submitting a complete application by April 24, 2020, please contact the challenge team at ccic@aacc.nche.edu.

+At this time, the CCIC Boot Camp is tentatively scheduled for June 2020.
+The CCIC team will continue to make any updates based on guidance from the Centers for Disease Control and the World Health Organization.
+In the meantime, please email ccic@aacc.nche.edu s with any questions.

 The Community College Innovation Challenge (CCIC) is sponsored by the National Science Foundation (NSF) and the American Association of Community Colleges (AACC).
 It is a prestigious, two-phase competition where community